SatoriNetwork/Satori/README.md

 # Satori
 _A Future Network_

 To the end user, Satori is a network they can join as a node by downloading a program and running it.
 Every node finds a primary data stream(s) to predict the future of and they work together to produce the best predictions possible.
-Every data stream that is consumed by the Satori network has a forecast that can be queried and used as a public good.
+Every data stream that is consumed by the Satori network has a forecast that can be queried as a public good.

 ## Current State